 Since 2013, David K.A.
 Mordecai has served as the first Scientist-in-Residence at FinTech Innovation Lab, an accelerator platform for early and growth stage technology firms, organized by The Partnership Fund for New York City in conjunction with Accenture and a consortium of venture capital firms and global financial institutions.

-David Mordecai is also lead investigator at the RiskEcon® Lab for Decision Metrics @ Courant Institute of Mathematical Sciences NYU, established in 2011 in order to apply a range of computational and analytical methods to commercial, consumer and population-related societal trends, and Visiting Scholar at Courant Institute.
-In this advisory capacity for the lab, he leads technical oversight for research activities exploring applications of agent-based computing and statistical inference, in conjunction with machine learning systems and methods, to a broad range of commercial and institutional contexts.
+David Mordecai leads research activities at RiskEcon® Lab for Decision Metrics @ Courant Institute of Mathematical Sciences NYU, established in 2011 in order to apply a range of computational and analytical methods to commercial, consumer and population-related societal trends, and is also Visiting Scholar at Courant Institute.
+In this senior advisory capacity for the lab, he leads technical oversight for research activities exploring applications of agent-based computing and statistical inference, in conjunction with machine learning systems and methods, to a broad range of commercial and institutional contexts.
 In 2010, he was invited to become a Fellow, as well as a member of the Advisory Board of the Mathematical Finance Program at Courant, having served as a guest lecturer for the program since 2006.

 David Mordecai has served as an adjunct instructor of applied mathematics at Courant, as well as an Adjunct Professor and an active member of the working group for the NYU Center for Data Science (NYUCDS) at its inception.
 In this capacity, he mentors students across various NYU divisions, including Courant, NYUCDS, Stern, Tisch ITP (Interactive Technology Masters Program) and NYU Tandon School of Engineering.
 In 2014, he was appointed Course Director to lead the NYUCDS Capstone graduate applied research program in its inaugural year.
 Between 2012 and 2015, he held a joint appointment as Senior Research Scholar for Computational Economics of Commerce, Law and Geo-Politics at the NYU Stern Graduate School of Business.

 David Mordecai is currently serving as Vice-Chair, Artificial Intelligence and Robotics for the American Bar Association Science & Technology Law Section.
-He also serves on the Uniform Law Commission Study Committee on Event Data Recorders in Cars, which is studying the need for and feasibility of uniform or model state legislation concerning event data recorders and generated vehicle data.
-He has recently been appointed to the recently formed Uniform Law Commission Committee on Mitigation of Public Health Emergency Business Disruptions, which studies the need for and feasibility of one or more uniform state laws providing special rules and procedures to mitigate the impact of an epidemic, a pandemic or other public health emergency on the operation of businesses.
+He also serves as a technical advisor on the Uniform Law Commission Study Committee on Event Data Recorders in Cars, which is studying the need for and feasibility of uniform or model state legislation concerning automotive event data recorders and vehicle-generated data.
+In 2020, he was appointed as a technical advisor to the recently formed Uniform Law Commission Study Committee on Mitigation of Public Health Emergency Business Disruptions, which studies the need for and feasibility of one or more uniform state laws providing special rules and procedures to mitigate the impact of an epidemic, a pandemic or other public health emergency on the operation of businesses.